kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 Since `PodGroup` is a runtime object created by true workload[^1] controllers, strict creation ordering (`PodGroup` must exist before `Pods`) is required to ensure the consistency of the scheduling policy.

 **Semantics:**
-- Pods with `workloadRef.podGroupName` set to a non-existent `PodGroup` are marked as `UnschedulableAndUnresolvable`
+- Pods with `schedulingGroup.podGroupName` set to a non-existent `PodGroup` are marked as `UnschedulableAndUnresolvable`
 - The scheduler re-enqueues these pods when the `PodGroup` is created (via informer Add event)

 This allows controllers to handle transient race conditions during object creation.